ProggersValentino/IGB283_ScratchButBetter/README.md

 # IGB283_ScratchButBetter
-Where we use our own scratch methods to create cool things
+Using our mathmatical implementations to create, move and resize a mesh